vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/network-pools/Add-VCFNetworkIPPool.md

 ## Description

-The Add-VCFNetworkIPPool cmdlet adds an IP Pool to an existing Network of a network pool.
+The `Add-VCFNetworkIPPool` cmdlet adds an IP pool to an existing network of a network pool.

 ## Examples